malgebary/Azure-Route-Server-MicroHack/README.md

 ## Scenario 2: Route exchange between Virtual Network Gateway and CSR NVA

-In this scenario we will connect another on-premises network in Central US to Vnet ***HUB-SCUS*** using Azure Virtual Network Gateway, we will explore how ARS can help in exchanging routes between the Virtual Network Gateway and the CSR, and how will that affect the overall connectivity between endpoints in this scenario.
+In this scenario we will connect another on-premises network in Central US to Vnet ***HUB-SCUS*** using Azure Virtual Network Gateway.
+You will explore how ARS can help in exchanging routes between the Virtual Network Gateway and the CSR, and how will that affect the overall connectivity between endpoints in this scenario.

 In this scenario we will add the following component:

-1- ***HUB-VNG*** which represent virtual network gateway in the ***HUB-SCUS*** Vnet in active-active mode.
+1- ***HUB-VNG*** represent virtual network gateway in the ***HUB-SCUS*** Vnet in active-active mode.

 2- New Vnet called ***On-Prem1-Vnet*** represent on-premises network in Central US, this Vnet will have ***On-Prem1-VNG*** which represent on-premises gateway, and will also have testing VM ***On-Prem1-VM***.